MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/device-firmware-update-for-usb-devices-without-using-a-co-installer.md

 1. Firmware Update Device Driver

-    1. A vendor supplied lower filter driver that puts the device in "firmware update mode".
+    1. A vendor supplied lower filter driver that puts the device in firmware update mode.

     1. The device enumerates as a firmware update device.

     1. Vendor supplied firmware update driver loads against this device and updates the firmware.

-## Method 1: Firmware Update Filter Driver
+## Method 1: Firmware update filter driver

 In this method, a lower filter driver to the USB device driver installs as part of driver update process.
 This filter driver performs the firmware update.